DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 ### TorQ Debug Mode

-It is stright forward to run processes in debug mode with TorQ as show below.
+It is straight forward to run processes in debug mode with TorQ as show below.
 After starting you stack you should see the tables in the RDB being to populate: